caedturner/Snow_data_analysis/README.md

 * humidity : mean
 * snow_1h : sum
 Finally we set our resampled dt column as the index and renamed the column snow_1h snowfall.

+## Export CSV to SQL
+Export finished date frame to csv as cleaned file to postgres.
+Connect database (db_string) to postgresql as a f string from snow_data.
+Create a database engine to connnect to prostgres using the db_string.
+Once string is connect to engine, push finished database to sql.

+## Entity Relationship Diagram
+Entity relationship diagram provide a visual staring point for database desgin that can also be used to help determine information system requirements.
+Using all countries (3 southern and 3 nothern hemispheres) to show relationships between the date time (dt).

+## SQL Database
+* Max snowfall per year
+* Maxiumn snowfall in a signal day per each year for all countries.
+  - Extract year from dt (date time)
+  - Group by year
+  - Order by  year Asc
+*Only have days where snowfall is > 0
+  - Use where clause
+* Average snowfall per year
+  -	Extract year from date
+  -	Avg snowfall
+  -	Group by year
+  - Order by year ASC

+## Max and Min POW days (6+ inches)
+*	Max pow days set to more than or equal to 6+ inches
+  -	Extract year from date as count
+  -	Extract year from date where snowfall is great than 6+
+  -	Group by extracted year
+*	Min pow days set to less than or equal to 6 inches
+  -	Extract year from date as count
+  -	Extract year from date where snowfall is less than 6
+  -	Group by extracted year

+## For total snowfall in a month per each year
+*	Snowfall per month
+  -	Extract year from date
+  -	Extract month from date
+	- Add (SUM) snowfall as total_snowfall
+	- Group by year, month
+	- Order by year ASC
+*	Max month snowfall
+  -	HAVING SUM (snowfall) greater to 0
+  - Order by total snowfall DESC

+* Finding and creating tables for which months had snowfall
+* Finding and creating which months had the least snowfall > 0
+  - Extract frim dt
+  - Extract from month
+  - Sum to equal total snowfall
+  - Group by year/month have sum snowfall greater 0
+  - Order by total snowfall

+## Snowfall per year

+## Pow Days (6+ inches) Per Year

+## Total Snowfall Since 1990 (as inches)

+## Deepest Snowfall (in a single day) Per Each Year

+## Snowfalll by Week (encompassing since 1990)

+## Snowfall Per Month (encompassing since 1990)